TheFl00d/NetCoin/README.md

 This search feature allows the user to filter the list by name or symbol The All coins list response dynamically to search bar input values

+## Summary
+I wrote his application in a few hours there is a lot more functionality I would have liked to add for example the user portfolio and info features.